Tree Planting & Maintenance with Adequate Knowledge

 Care for Chestnut Trees

 It is best not to fertilize newly planted ( 1st year) trees.
 If you can't wait to fertilize, use a half dose of a slow-release fertilizer like Osmocote.
-Trees do well with a circle of mulch such as wood bark, pine straw, or a square of hefty cardboard.
+Trees do well with a circle of mulch such as grass mulch, pine straw, or a square of hefty cardboard.
+We do not recommend wood mulch, as this can deplete the available nitrogen for young seedlings.

 Young trees are susceptible to deer and rabbit damage.
 We strongly recommend tree tubes, wire cages, or a fence.
 Some people are using various deer repellents.